Essential Home Gym Equipment for Effective Workouts

 If you’re likely to quickly outgrow the 550 pound weight capacity, and plan to hit the bench with regularity, the PowerBench brings commercial-grade 14-gauge steel and a 1000 pound weight limit to your home gym.
 It features five angles, from flat through military, built in wheels and is 16.75 inches in height.

 Gym flooring protects your floor against damage from dropping weights and moving your equipment around.
 Likewise, it protects your equipment against damage from the bare floor.

 Flooring is arguably the first thing you should get when setting up your home gym.
 It can be a major hassle to install if you already have all of your equipment in place.
-You’ll have to move everything out of the way, put down the mats, and then move the equipment back in place.

 Get enough mats to cover your equipment area as well as any extra space that you’ll be exercising on.
 You may need to cut some of the rubber mats to fit your space tightly, so pick up a utility knife if you don’t have one already.

 Tips for Saving

 Here are a few final tips that can save you a nice chunk of change when you’re shopping for your home gym equipment: